reginaldwong/camprr/README.md

 # Camprr

-Camprr is a full stack web application that lets users create and review campgrounds.
+Camprr is a full stack web application that lets users register an account to create and review campgrounds.
 Users must have an account in order to review or submit a campground.

 This project was created using Bootstrap and CSS on the front end and Node.js, Express, and MongoDB on the backend.
 Authentication is handled with Passport.js.